deenalashah03/fraud-analysis-ai/Readme.md

 * Separate prediction from decision-making
 * Keep fraud analysis explainable
 * Combine machine learning with deterministic controls
-* Use GenAI for context and reasoning, not uncontrolled decisions
+* Use GenAI for reasoning and context, not fraud detection
 * Design toward enterprise-style extensibility

 ---